 Career Sherpa's Hannah Morgan provides great all-around advice for professionals on their job search.
 She's worked in Human Resources, Outplacement Services, Workforce Development and Career Services, so she sees job hunting from a lot of different angles, and provides great insider info.

 Career Sherpa Founder Hannah Morgan

-NALP is an association of more than 2,500 legal career professionals who advise lawyers, law offices, law students and schools.
+NALP is an association of more than 2,500 legal career professionals who advise lawyers, law offices, law students, alumni and schools.
 Their website is great for job hunting legal professionals, providing career advice, news and statistics for people who are in a legal career, or preparing for one.

 NALP CEO Tammy Patterson

 Healthcare is one of the most active areas for hiring right now.
 With 10,000 baby boomers turning 65 every day, there is a quickly growing need for more workers in the health care industry.

 If you're job hunting in this area, it's a great time for finding lots of options.
 Below you'll find some of the best job boards to help you on your search.

 Alexa Rank: 23,031